Bernard Shore: Early life

 Shore studied at the Royal College of Music from 1912, with Sir Walter Alcock (organ) and Thomas Dunhill (composition), but his time there was interrupted by the war.
-Returning after 1918 with an injured right hand - he had lost two fingers - Shore focused on viola playing rather than the organ, becoming a pupil of Arthur Bent, and subsequently Lionel Tertis.
+Returning after 1918 with an injured right hand – he had lost two fingers – Shore focused on viola playing rather than the organ, becoming a pupil of Arthur Bent, and subsequently Lionel Tertis.
 He also studied horn with Adolf Borsdorf.

 Career

 From 1922 on he was an orchestral player, first with the Queen’s Hall Orchestra under Sir Henry Wood and (from 1930) as principal viola of the BBC Symphony Orchestra.
-There is an HMV Treasury recording of a performance of Elgar's Introduction and Allegro with the orchestra, conducted by Sir Adrian Boult with Shore as part of the solo quartet.
+There is an His Master's Voice recording of a performance of Elgar's Introduction and Allegro with the orchestra, conducted by Sir Adrian Boult with Shore as part of the solo quartet.
 It was recorded on 24 March 1937.
 He sometimes also played with the Spencer Dyke Quartet and the Catterall Ensemble.

 As a soloist, Shore made his debut as a soloist in a recital with Angus Morrison in 1925.
-The following year came his first appearance at the Proms, giving the first London performance of Gordon Jacob's Viola Concerto No 1.
+The following year came his first appearance at the Proms, giving the London premiere of Gordon Jacob's Viola Concerto No 1.
 He gave the second performance of William Walton's Viola Concerto in 1930 (following its premiere the previous year with Hindemith as soloist, in which Shore had played principal viola).
 On 27 August 1931 he played Flos Campi by Vaughan Williams at a Prom.
 Shore commissioned Christian Darnton's Viola Concerto, and gave its first performance on 15 April 1936.
 Other premieres of British music included Philip Sainton's Serenade Fantastique in 1936, Elizabeth Maconchy's Viola Concerto in 1937 and (with Albert Sammons) Stanley Wilson's Concerto for Violin and Viola, also in 1937.
 With Eda Kersey he premiered Arthur Benjamin's Romantic Fantasy for violin, viola and orchestra on 24 March 1938 at a Royal Philharmonic Society concert, with Benjamin conducting.

 Shore retained great affection for Lionel Tertis, and on 18 March 1934 the two came together in a broadcast to play an adaption by Tertis of the Bach Brandenburg Concerto No 6 in Bb with two solo violas.

 By 1937 Tertis was finding he could no longer play to the standards he set himself, so he sold his beloved 1717 Montagnana viola to Shore.
 Shore eventually passed the viola on to his own pupil, Roger Chase.